wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

-# Deploy Your First Integration
+# Deploy Your First Integration as API

 ## Overview